-Classification Goal Performance Plan to sell 840,000 units by 2026, 1.87 million units by 2030 Vehicle Achieve 100% electrification of Genesis by 2030 Sold 141,101 units in 2021, a year-on-year increase of more than 40% electrification Achieve 100% electrification of vehicles sold in Europe by 2035 (more than Hyundai's 2021 sales target) Achieve 100% electrification of vehicles sold in main markets by 2040 Hydrogen business synergy Expand hydrogen mobility Collaborating with H2Pro to develop high-efficiency hydrogen production tec Collaborating with NextHydrogen to develop a green hydrogen water electrolysi Produce and supply green hydrogen Sold 9,620 units of FCEV, a year-on-year increase of 41.9% Gained 53.5% share of the global FCEV market Carbon neutrality in our factories Achieve RE100 by 2045 Renewable energy accounted for 12.8% of total electricity consumption at HMMC in 2021 Renewable energy accounted for 35.5% of total electricity consumption at HMI in 2021 Encouraging our supply chain to achieve carbon neutrality Reducing carbon emissions by 10% or more by 2030 and by 65% or more by 2040 to achieve carbon neutrality by 2045 Conducted investigation of GHG emissions by tier-1 suppliers, and reviewed major companies' reduction plans
+Classification Goal Performance Plan to sell 840,000 units by 2026, 1.87 million units by 2030 Vehicle electrification Achieve 100% electrification of Genesis by 2030 Sold 141,101 units in 2021, a year-on-year increase of more than 40% Achieve 100% electrification of vehicles sold in Europe by 2035 (more than Hyundai's 2021 sales target) Achieve 100% electrification of vehicles sold in main markets by 2040 Hydrogen Expand hydrogen mobility Collaborating with H2Pro to develop high-efficiency hydrogen production technology Collaborating with NextHydrogen to develop a green hydrogen water electrolysis system business synergy Produce and supply green hydrogen Sold 9,620 units of FCEV, a year-on-year increase of 41.9% Gained 53.5% share of the global FCEV market Carbon neutrality in our factories Achieve RE100 by 2045 Renewable energy accounted for 12.8% of total electricity consumption at HMMC in 2021 Renewable energy accounted for 35.5% of total electricity consumption at HMI in 2021 Encouraging our supply chain to achieve carbon neutrality Reducing carbon emissions by 10% or more by 2030 and by 65% or more by 2040 to achieve carbon neutrality by 2045 Conducted investigation of GHG emissions by tier-1 suppliers, and reviewed major companies' reduction plans

-Consultation & Communication with Stakeholders on Environmental Issues
+Consultation & Communication with Stakeholders on

-Hyundai conducts an annual stakeholder survey to identify its sustainability issues including the environment.
-We discuss our sustainability performance and improvements through continuous consultation and communication with investment institutions such as APG and Hermes, and also with ESG rating providers such as Sustainalytics.
-Furthermore, on the basis of consultation and communication with industry associations (Korea Automobile Manufacturers Association, European Automobile Manufacturers Association (ACEA), etc.), environmental groups and government organizations (Healthy Seas, Korea Forest Service, etc.), we present opinions and conduct eco-friendly activities in areas related to our business.

-- 1. Government Agencies Hyundai shares its environmental management performance with government agencies and proactively responds to changes in the direction of their policies.
-Overseas, the company systematically monitors and complies with each country's environmental laws and regulations. - 2.
-Shareholders and Investors Hyundai will achieve environmental performance that meets the requirements of its shareholders and investors, thereby building long-lasting, trusting relationships and expanding investments aimed at improving its corporate value. - 3.
-Supply Chain Hyundai shares its know-how and experience in environmental management across entire supply chain, while operating communication channels to enable continuous consultation with its suppliers aimed at creating environmental values throughout value chain. - 4.
-Customers Hyundai provides environmental information on its products and services while reflecting opinions gathered through customer contact channels in the process of developing eco-friendly products and services. - 5.
-Local Communities To mitigate the environmental impacts of its business operations, Hyundai collects opinions from local organizations and public-private consultative bodies, while also striving to identify and resolve grievances raised by local communities. - 6.
-Employees Hyundai shares its environmental management principles and policies with its employees and raises their awareness of environmental management through environmental education.
-The company also reflects its employees' proposals to improve environmental performance.
+1. Government Agencies Hyundai shares its environmental management performance with government agencies and proactively responds to changes in the direction of their policies.
+Overseas, the company systematically monitors and complies with each country's environmental laws and regulations.

+2. Shareholders and Investors Hyundai will achieve environmental performance that meets the requirements of its shareholders and investors, thereby building long-lasting, trusting relationships and expanding investments aimed at improving its corporate value.

+3. Supply Chain Hyundai shares its know-how and experience in environmental management across entire supply chain, while operating communication channels to enable continuous consultation with its suppliers aimed at creating environmental values throughout value chain.

+4. Customers Hyundai provides environmental information on its products and services while reflecting opinions gathered through customer contact channels in the process of developing eco-friendly products and services.

+5. Local Communities To mitigate the environmental impacts of its business operations, Hyundai collects opinions from local organizations and public-private consultative bodies, while also striving to identify and resolve grievances raised by local communities.